Jonathan-Deiwea Detageouwa

 Jonathan-Deiwea Detageouwa (born 4 February 1994) is a track and field athlete from Nauru.
 He is the national record holder in shot put and discus throw, and a bronze medalist at the 2024 Oceania Athletics Championships.

-Career
+Biography

 In 2022, he competed at the 2022 Oceania Athletics Championships in Mackay, Australia, finishing in sixth place in the shot put.
 In the August of that year he was selected for the shot put at the 2022 Commonwealth Games in Birmingham where he threw a personal best of 15.41m in the final to place twelfth.

 In June 2023, he managed a 16.07m personal best to win gold in the shot put at the 2023 Oceania Athletics Cup in Saipan, Northern Mariana Islands.

 He won the bronze medal at the 2024 Oceania Athletics Championships in Suva, Fiji, with a 42.90 metres discus throw.

+In July 2026, he qualified for the final and placed tenth overall in the shot put at the 2026 Commonwealth Games in Glasgow, Scotland.

 Personal life

 He worked as a security guard in his native Nauru.